LavaMoat/lavamoat.github.io/src/content/docs/guides/harden-scripts.md

 Use this for scripts that only need to work inside the project directory.

-The shipped strict profile:
+The "strict" profile:

-- enables the Node.js permission model
+- Enables the Node.js permission model.
-- allows reading `./`
+- Allows reading `./`.
-- allows writing `./`
+- Allows writing `./`.
-- denies network
+- Denies network access.
-- denies all powerful capabilities that could undermine the permissions model limitations if used maliciously.
+- Denies all powerful capabilities that could undermine the permissions model limitations if used maliciously.

 Good candidates: